-A mention in the Michelin Guide is appealing to many diners.
-Awarded two stars, Im Schiffchen leads in 2020.
-More restaurants in Düsseldorf possess one star: Agata's, Berens am Kai, Bread & Roses, Enzo im Schiffchen, Le Flair, Nagaya, Nenio and Tafelspitz 1876.
+A mention in the Michelin Guide is appealing to many diners and several restaurants in Düsseldorf possess a star.
+They include Jae, Im Schiffchen, Tanta Anna, Antony's Kitchen, Agata's, Le Flair, Nagaya, Nagaya, Le Flair, and 1876 Daniel Dal-Ben.